batmacumba/opengo/README.md

 ## Contributing

 Feel free to send pull requests if you're interested.
-I'm a rookie objc/cocoa coder, so I feel like I made lots of bizarre choices.
+I'm a rookie objc/cocoa coder, so I feel like I made lots of mistakes.

 ## Get in touch